BdR76/CSVLint/readme.md

 1. Open your dataset in [Notepad++](http://notepad-plus-plus.org/)
 2. Open the "CSV Lint window" from the plug-in menu or toolbar
-3. Press "Refresh from data" to automatically detect format
+3. Press "Detect columns" to automatically detect format
 4. Optionally, manually enter or adjust metadata
 5. Press "Validate data" to detect any data errors